 3. Can an Alzheimer's diagnosis be confirmed 100% while someone is alive?
 Well, the most recent answer used to be "no." But, that is changing rapidly.
-Today, still, only a post-mortem autopsy of the brain tissue can reveal with complete certainty the types of pathology that Dr. Alois Alzheimer found over 100 years ago.
+Today, still, only a post-mortem autopsy of the brain tissue can reveal with complete 100% certainty the types of pathology that Dr. Alois Alzheimer discovered over 100 years ago.
 Yet, within just the past few years, new brain imaging and bodily fluids (blood or cerebral spinal fluid) tests are giving medical professionals more than 90% certainty before death.

-The science of brain imaging, DNA testing and other state-of-the-art methods is improving the ability to detect certain tell-tale signs of Alzheimer's Disease.
-But still, not everyone has easy access to all of the selective research trials and advancements in testing that are possible.
-Best thing to do is not to assume or rubber stamp a diagnosis.
-Instead, the Dementia Society of America strongly urges anyone thought to have a cognitive impairment to get the best possible diagnostic work-up by a board-certified geriatric or cognitive neurologist, and his or her team.
+The science of brain imaging, DNA testing, and other state-of-the-art methods is improving the ability to detect certain tell-tale signs of all causes of Dementia.
+But still, not everyone has easy access to the advancements in testing that are possible.
+The best thing to do is not to assume or rubber stamp a diagnosis.
+Instead, the Dementia Society of America strongly urges anyone thought to have a cognitive impairment to get the best possible diagnostic workup by a board-certified geriatric or cognitive neurologist, and his or her team.
 Search for a medical professional.

 Please see our Definitions page for more detail on each of the leading forms of Dementia.